 One major difference between sumac, which produces a brown dye, and tree of heaven, which does not produce dye, is that sumac (on left) leaves have serrated edges, and tree of heaven (on right) leaves have smooth edges.

 Use the leaves of blackberries or the whole canes of the shoots that come up.
-On the right is mullein, which we collected by the roadside.
+Below is mullein, which we collected by the roadside.

 Other dye plants we found were grapes (leaves) and daisy fleabane (the whole plant).
 Daisy fleabane blooms in spring.
 A similar plant, the fall aster, blooms in fall.
 I have both in my back yard.